 Due to the large size of the City of San Diego, the City's General Plan Land Use Element includes community plans for specific geographic areas.
-The Proposed Project is located within the boundaries of the Midway/Pacific Highway Corridor Community Plan and Downtown Community Plan.
-Additionally, portions of the Proposed Project are located within the boundary of the Uptown Community Plan.
-All three plans are local coastal programs in the area.
+The Proposed Project is located within the boundaries of the Midway/Pacific Highway Corridor Community Plan and Downtown Community Plan, both of which are also the approved local coastal programs in this area.
 The substation site and 69-kV loop-in would be located within the Light Industrial community plan land use designation, which allows for light industrial uses, and the 12-kV distribution lines would be located within public ROWs along the Residential and Multiple Use community plan land use designations.